Azure-Samples/mcp-sdk-functions-hosting-python/README.md

 4. **Connection state: Error Error sending message to {endpoint}: TypeError: fetch failed**

-    - Ensure the Function app name is correct when connecting to the server with the app endpoint.
+    - Ensure the Function app domain is correct when connecting to the server.

 5. **Ensure you have the latest version of Azure Functions Core Tools installed.**